MicrosoftDocs/Viva/Viva/insights/advanced/analyst/meeting-query.md

 # Create a custom meeting query

 >[!Tip]
-> You can download sample results, go through a **Show me how** explanation, and watch a how-to video about meeting queries.
+> You can download sample results, go through a **Show me how** explanation and watch a how-to video about meeting queries.
 Select these options just above **Query setup**.

 ## Overview

+Each of these steps takes place within one section of the [advanced insights app's](https://go.microsoft.com/fwlink/?linkid=2201482) **Custom queries > Meeting query** page.

+>[!Note]
+>If you're an existing Viva Insights customer, refer to the note in the [Introduction](../introduction-to-advanced-insights.md) for more information about using the new platform.

 To run a meeting query, you'll follow five basic steps: